 If you’re not careful, your cat might outsmart you sometimes.

-Here are some of the smartest cat breeds in the world.
+Here are ten of the smartest cat breeds in the world.

 1. Abyssinian Cat